otterscan/otterscan-book/README.md

 # The Otterscan Book

 This is the official Otterscan documentation.
+View it online at <https://docs.otterscan.io/>.

 It is built on [mdbook](https://rust-lang.github.io/mdBook/).
 Please take a look at its install instructions first.